brianscan14/XYfitness/testing/TESTING.md

   - Users can also change their profile picture if they wish from the like on the profile page.
   - Users can also add a bit more detail about themselves like their actual names on the profile page, and edit their usernames or emails which then cascades across the site.

+###### *Further Manual Tests*

+Asked family and friends working in the field to view the site and run through all aspects of it and report back any potential issues they came across

 ###### **Results**